EDCD/EDDI/SpeechResponder/Variables.md

   - *hardpoints_deployed* - a boolean value indicating whether hardpoints are currently deployed
   - *flight_assist_off* - a boolean value indicating whether flight assistance has been deactivated
   - *supercruise* - a boolean value indicating whether the ship is currently in supercruise
-  - *hyperspace* - true if jumping between star systems
+  - *hyperspace* - a boolean value indicating whether the ship is currently jumping between star systems
   - *shields_up* - a boolean value indicating whether the ship's shields are maintaining their integrity
   - *landing_gear_down* - a boolean value indicating whether the ship's landing gears have been deployed
   - *landed* - a boolean value indicating whether the ship is currently landed (on a surface)